4th - 10th Grade

 Guided Work Days

-Guided Work Day - Mondays
+Guided Work Day - Wednesdays

-Half Day, 8:45 - 12:00
+Half Day: 8:45 - 12:00 - Work Period

 Wednesdays are a favorite for many students, offering a satisfying sense of accomplishment as they complete assignments and make progress on projects at their own pace.
 Students also enjoy one-on-one check-ins with the teacher who is able to help assist, review, or reinforce concepts in a more relaxed manner.